microsoft/vscode-docs/release-notes/latest.md

 ### Run action

 With this release, VS Code now supports 'Run' (in addition to 'Debug') of a program.
-The **Run** action is triggered with `kbstyle(Ctrl + F5)` and uses the currently selected launch configuration.
+The **Run** action is triggered with `kb(workbench.action.debug.run)` and uses the currently selected launch configuration.
 Many of the launch configuration attributes are supported in 'Run' mode.
 VS Code maintains a debug session while the program is running and pressing the **Stop** button terminates the program.

 Please note: The **Run** action is always available, but a debugger extension has to 'opt-in' in order to support 'Run'.
 If a debugger extension has not been updated, 'Run' will fall back to 'Debug' (the built-in Node Debug and [Mono Debug](https://marketplace.visualstudio.com/items?itemName=ms-vscode.mono-debug) already support 'Run').